 “It's challenging in a household with two, full-time working parents, but we find that things are a bit easier when we all get outside and move throughout the day.”

-“Framing [social distancing] as a way ... we are protecting people who are vulnerable in some way.
+“Framing [social distancing] as a way we protect people who are vulnerable.
 Our kiddo doesn't dwell on disappointments and feels proud to be a hero in this small but important way.”